Cananito/Cananito.github.io/_generator/content/fitness.md

 # Fitness

-<span id="last-updated">Last updated: Aug 15, 2024</span>
+<span id="last-updated">Last updated: Aug 26, 2024</span>

-Besides overall health, the 3 areas I aim to improve with exercise are:
+The 3 areas I aim to focus on and improve with exercise are:

 1. Strength.
 1. Mobility.
-1. Aerobic and cardiovascular endurance.
+1. Aerobic endurance.

+I believe these 3 areas are the biggest bang for the buck for maximizing longevity, physical and athletic performance, and how physically functional one can be.
+I intentionally choose to ignore hypertrophy (see reasoning below in "Why strength?").

 I mostly cover stength with barbell training, mobility with stretching, and aerobic endurance with running/jogging.

-I believe these 3 areas are the biggest bang for the buck for maximizing longevity, physical and athletic performance, and how physically functional one can be.

 ## Barbell Training